OreoByte/Manual_Recon/README.md

 # Manual_Recon

-## Work In Progress
+## What Is Manual Recon?

-Manual Recon is a interactive cheat sheet with a variety of example
+`Manual Recon is a interactive cheat sheet with a variety of examples to aid in Ethical Hacking 0r CTF events`

 ```perl
  __  __       _   _          _    _       ____       ____      _   _ _